 Disbursement of Emergency Financial Aid Grants

-The amount of each award will be based on the number of credit hours in which a qualified student was enrolled on March 1, 2020, and the student’s Estimated Family Contribution (EFC) as determined by their completed 2019-2020 FAFSA.
+The amount of each award was based on the number of credit hours a qualified student was enrolled in on March 1, 2020, and the student’s Estimated Family Contribution (EFC) as determined by their completed 2019-2020 FAFSA.

-UA-PTC will distribute grants to eligible students who were enrolled for the Spring 2020 semester, have a 2019-2020 FAFSA on file, and complete the UA-PTC Emergency Grant Certification Form by June 10, 2020.
-Funds will be disbursed to students via direct deposit or mail.
-Students are able to sign up for direct deposit by logging in to the UA-PTC Campus Portal at www.uaptc.edu/portal, selecting the “Student” tab, selecting "Nelnet Enterprise" and clicking "Student Choice Refunds."
-If students have questions about direct deposit or the funds being mailed, they can contact Student Accounts at [email protected] or (501) 812-2278.
+UA-PTC distributed grants to eligible students who were enrolled for the Spring 2020 semester, had a 2019-2020 FAFSA on file, and completed the UA-PTC Emergency Grant Certification Form by June 10, 2020.
+Funds were disbursed to students via direct deposit and mail.
+Students were able to sign up for direct deposit by logging in to the UA-PTC Campus Portal at www.uaptc.edu/portal, selecting the “Student” tab, selecting "Nelnet Enterprise" and clicking "Student Choice Refunds."
+If students had questions about direct deposit or the funds being mailed, they could have contacted Student Accounts at [email protected] or (501) 812-2278.

-Students who have a completed FAFSA on file and those students who have been determined to be eligible for Federal Student Aid will be awarded the grant.
+Students who had a completed FAFSA on file and those students who had been determined to be eligible for Federal Student Aid were be awarded the grant.
 The criteria to participate in programs under Section 484 of the HEA include, but are not limited to, the following: U.S. citizenship or eligible noncitizen; a valid Social Security number; registration with Selective Service (if the student is male); and a high school diploma, GED, or completion of high school in an approved homeschool setting.

-The CARES Act expressly requires that institutions provide the emergency financial aid grants directly to students “for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and childcare)”.
-Funds may not be used for other purposes.
+The CARES Act expressly required that institutions provide the emergency financial aid grants directly to students “for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance, such as food, housing, course materials, technology, health care, and childcare)”.
+Funds were not to be used for other purposes.

-The initial amount of each grant awarded will be based on the following chart:
+The initial amount of each grant awarded, the 2nd award amount awarded, and the total amount awarded were based on the following chart:

-*Once the deadline of June 10, 2020 to submit the certification has passed, the remaining “advanced funds” will be equally redistributed to all eligible students to ensure fifty (50) percent of the formula grant funds (the “advanced funds”) are used for the sole and exclusive purpose of providing emergency financial aid grants to students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.
+*Once the deadline of June 10, 2020 to submit the certification passed, the remaining “advanced funds” were equally redistributed to all eligible students to ensure fifty (50) percent of the formula grant funds (the “advanced funds”) were used for the sole and exclusive purpose of providing emergency financial aid grants to students for their expenses related to the disruption of campus operations due to coronavirus, such as food, housing, course materials, technology, health care, and child-care expenses.